natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/N.C.223.3.md

 === Modifications and economy ===
 {{Specs-Economy}}

-As the stock payload is highly effective, one may start at upgrading the plane's flight performance to improve the plane's manoverability and speed.
+As the stock payload is highly effective, one may start at upgrading the plane's flight performance to improve the plane's manoeuvrability and speed.
 Then unlock the ammo belt and turret upgrade for the Hispano cannons to increase their effectiveness.
 The extra bombload is optional but can be considered.
 Due to its poor firepower, upgrades for the frontal machine gun turret can be skipped.

 == Armaments ==
 {{Specs-Avia-Armaments}}